Trek To Everest Base Camp With Kids: An Adventure Of A Lifetime

 Can Kids Trek To Everest Base Camp?

-In February, we hiked 81 miles (130 km) to base camp with our kids (11, 13, and 15 years old).
-It was an epic family adventure.
-The lessons we learned, and the memories we created during this once-in-a-lifetime trip will be retold many times over.
+And so it was that on a clear blue sky day in mid-February, we set off from Lukla on the 81-mile (130 km) hike to base camp with our kids (11, 13, and 15 years old).
+It was an epic family adventure and the lessons we learned, and the memories we created during this once-in-a-lifetime trip will be retold many times over.

 Everest Base Camp Trek: Overview

-Mount Everest has two Base Camps, one in Nepal and the other in Tibet, an autonomous region of China.
-Both are used for summit attempts, with the Nepalese route widely regarded as less technical but still extremely challenging.
+Mount Everest has, in fact, two Base Camps, one in Nepal and the other in Tibet.
+Both are used for summit attempts, with the Nepalese route to the summit widely being regarded as less technical, but still extremely challenging.

 Situated at an elevation of approximately 17,600 feet (5,364 meters) above sea level, Everest Base Camp Nepal is a crucial staging point for climbers attempting to summit Everest.
-However, it’s not just a hub for mountaineers; it also attracts trekkers of all ages and adventure enthusiasts from around the world.
+However, it’s not just a hub for mountaineers; it also attracts trekkers of all ages and adventure enthusiasts from around the world… including us!

 The journey to Everest Base Camp is an epic adventure in its own right, taking trekkers through picturesque Sherpa villages, dense rhododendron forests, and across high suspension bridges spanning glacial rivers.